Pre-1954

 Mastiffs: 1954-1970 (17)

 The years listed above are all the yearbooks that are known to have been published.
-If you know of any other yearbooks that exist please contact us and we will publish it.
-Woof, woof, woof, woof!
-Check 'em out, y'all.
+If you know of any that are unknown to us, please contact us and we will publish it.
+Click here and check them out!

-The "Pit" is going to have a different look when the football season opens with Twiggs County (Jeffersonville, Ga.) on August 23, 2019.
-A major overhaul to Booster Stadium is currently underway which includes the addition of new artificial turf along with new aluminum bleachers that will replace the current cement risers.
-The slopes are being removed and a wall will be built which will provide addition footage from the back of each end zone.
-Click here to view a few photos of the renovations.
+The Pit will have a different look when the football season opens against Twiggs County (Jeffersonville, Ga.) on August 23, 2019.
+A major overhaul to Booster Stadium is currently underway which includes the addition of artificial turf and new aluminum bleachers that will replace the current risers.
+The slopes will be removed with a wall will be built in place provide addition footage from the back of each end zone.
+Click here to view photos of the renovation.

-Class of '63 celebrated their 50th reunion at Lyons Depot
+Class of '63 celebrated their 50th Reunion at the historic Lyons Depot

-On October 2, 2013, the alumni from the Class of '63 returned home and held their 50th reunion at the Lyons Depot.
-Click here to to be view the photos.
+On October 2, 2013, the alumni from the Class of 1963 returned home to hold their 50th reunion at the historical Lyons Depot.
+Click here to view photos of their gathering.

 Class of '67 celebrate their 50th Reunion